What The Fuck Was I Thinking?

 Fall 2013 I'm shutting down and running off to the Virgin Islands to retire, but that failed (here).
 I rush back to Colorado, but for all practical purposes don't have a place to live.
 That problem is solved on a temporary basis by some lawyer friends when I'm invited to live in (watch over) a large house that was tied up in a probate issue.
 In this story, and on a link or two to follow, that house is called "the shoot house".

 You'll also see in this story, and on a link or two to follow, references to a photo studio.
 As I type this in 2018 there is not a building I could drive to, unlock and start taking glamour model photos in.
-That said, there is a building (owned in partnership with two others), that has been my Colorado "studio" twice in the past, meaning 2003-2005 and 2010-2014.
+That said, there is a building (owned in partnership with two others), that has been my Colorado "studio" twice in the past, meaning 2003 to 2005 and again from early 2010 to mid-2015.
 It is now divided into three sections and rented out to three small business people in the area.
 In this story, and on a link or two to follow, that building is called "the studio" because that's what is was at the time.

 The current tenants do not have current leases and with a 90 day notice it could be, or sections of it could be, turned back into production space.
 I still consider myself as having a "studio", but the physical space isn't being used as a "studio" at this time.